Female Marines group appeals to Sheryl Sandberg to fix Facebook’s revenge porn problem

 Far from just complaining, Kirk-Cuomo offers specific solutions for containing and eradicating the objectionable content, suggesting that Facebook work more closely with military representatives to “quickly eliminate groups, pages, and users” who share and spread content that violates its terms of service.
 Facebook has an unfortunate tendency to over-rely on its own vulnerable communities to self-police, yet tends to drag its feet when community members report harassment.
 Considering the scope of its resources, and how indispensable Facebook can be for military families, it’s unfortunate that female Marines now have to shoulder that burden.

-“You said in your book Lean In, ‘We cannot change what we are not aware of, and once we are aware, we cannot help but change,’ Kirk-Cuomo writes.
+“You said in your book Lean In, ‘We cannot change what we are not aware of, and once we are aware, we cannot help but change,'” Kirk-Cuomo writes.
 “I am making you aware, Ms. Sandberg.”Featured Image: Anna Albrecht/Flickr UNDER A CC BY 2.0 LICENSE

 0